 Diverse Experiences, Extraordinary Facilities

 One of the crucial elements of good training is exposure to a broad range of patients and excellent supervision.
-Northwestern is a superb training environment: on the Northwestern Memorial Hospital campus, our residents train in our 30-bed psychiatric inpatient unit, which takes up an entire floor of Galter Pavilion of Northwestern Memorial, and our Stone Mental Health Center, which offers a wide range of outpatient services and psychosocial rehabilitation.
-We also provide psychiatric consultation services to Northwestern Memorial Hospital (NMH), Prentice Women’s Hospital (the largest free-standing women’s hospital in the US), and the Robert H. Lurie Comprehensive Cancer Center, and the Rehabilitation Institute of Chicago, now known as the Shirley Ryan Ability Lab (the top-rated rehabilitation hospital in the U.S.) In addition, we are affiliated with several top-ranked hospitals: the renowned Ann & Robert H. Lurie Childrens Hospital in Chicago and the Jesse Brown VA Medical Center.
-Our residents also pursue family therapy training at Chicago’s Family Institute and a variety of elective rotations, such as Womens’ Behavioral Health through our Asher Center, Refugee Mental Health through Heartland Alliance, Neurospsychiatry at Cognitive Neurology and Alzheimer’s Disease Center (CNADC), Sleep Disorders at NMH, Student Mental Health at Northwestern University and the University of Chicago, and intensive diagnostic evaluation at Chicago’s Institute for Psychoanalysis.
+Northwestern is a superb training environment: on the Northwestern Memorial Hospital campus, our residents train in our state-of-the-art 29-bed psychiatric inpatient unit, which takes up an entire floor of Galter Pavilion of Northwestern Memorial, and our Stone Mental Health Center, which offers a wide range of outpatient services and psychosocial rehabilitation.
+We also provide psychiatric consultation services to Northwestern Memorial Hospital (NMH), Prentice Women’s Hospital (the largest free-standing women’s hospital in the US), the Robert H. Lurie Comprehensive Cancer Center, and the Rehabilitation Institute of Chicago, now known as the Shirley Ryan Ability Lab (the top-rated rehabilitation hospital in the U.S.) In addition, we are affiliated with other top-ranked hospitals: the renowned Ann & Robert H. Lurie Childrens Hospital in Chicago and the Jesse Brown VA Medical Center.
+Our residents pursue family therapy training at Chicago’s Family Institute, and they have access to a variety of elective rotations, such as Womens’ Behavioral Health through our Asher Center, Refugee Mental Health through Heartland Alliance, Neuromodulation and Sleep Disorders at Northwestern Memorial Hospital, Student Mental Health at Northwestern University, and intensive diagnostic evaluation at Chicago’s Institute for Psychoanalysis.

 We have exciting updates in our clinical services, research opportunities, and faculty roster.